-Possibly the most luxurious business credit card is The Business Platinum® Card from American Express and it has a new 100,000 welcome bonus.
+Possibly the most luxurious business card is The Business Platinum Card® from American Express.
 If you travel often and want some high-end benefits, this can be one of your best options.
 This Amex Business Platinum Card review will help you can decide if this American Express Platinum business card deserves a spot in your wallet.

 In addition to the points, you can enjoy free airport lounge access, travel credits, and flexible point redemption options as well.